 Cañada wants to affirm that, although this QFE emphasizes our Start Strong activities, the college is simultaneously moving forward with our Stay Strong and Finish Strong initiatives.
-Cañada College is confident that our inclusive, student-centered approach will generate encouraging data which will meet our Educational Master Plan goals and, in so doing, will assist in achieving our mission:
+Cañada College is confident that our inclusive, student-centered approach will generate encouraging data that will meet our Educational Master Plan goals and, in so doing, will assist in achieving our mission:

 ‘Cañada College provides our community with a learning-centered environment, ensuring that all students have equitable opportunities to achieve their transfer, career education, and lifelong learning educational goals.